Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 foods with calcium for parrots

-Why Do Parrots Need Vitamin D3?
+Why Parrots Need Vitamin D3

 Birds distribute vitamin D3 precursors from the preen gland to their feathers.
 Exposure to shortwave ultraviolet light converts these vitamin precursors into a utilizable source of vitamin D3.